 The surname Leferich was first found in West Yorkshire at Liversedge, a township that dates back to the Domesday Book where it was listed as Livresec, a manor belonging to Radulf, a vassal of Ilbert de Lacy.
 The place name probably means "edge or ridge of a man called Leofhere," from the Old English personal name + "ecg."
 The township includes the hamlets of Millbridge, Littletown, Hightown, the Heights, and Robert-Town.
 Liversedge Hall was anciently the property of the Neville family, lords of the manor.
 Today the hall is in ruins and slight remains can be seen.

 Early History of the Leferich family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Leferich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leferich research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Leferich History in all our PDF Extended History products and printed products wherever possible.

 Leferich Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Leferich are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Leferich include: Leversage, Leverage, Leveredge, Leverich, Leverick, Leveridge, Leversage, Leversedge, Liversage, Livesage, Liveredge, Liverich and many more.

 Early Notables of the Leferich family (pre 1700)